Skip to content

 Share article

-Its crystals are usually coarser, but its taste is all the finer.
+The crystals of sea salt are usually coarser, but the taste is finer.
 This is likely why sea salt is trending.
-Professional chefs appreciate it because it dissolves quickly.
-This is practical for seasoning soups, pasta, rice, or potatoes.
+Professional chefs appreciate it because it dissolves quickly, which is practical for seasoning soups, pasta, rice, or potatoes.

 Table Salt Is Often Rock Salt

-Where does our salt actually come from?
+Where does our familiar salt actually come from?
 About 70 percent of the salt produced worldwide is so-called rock salt, which comes from deposits of ancient seas and is mined deep underground.
-Sea salt, on the other hand, is created by the evaporation of seawater in shallow basins.
-The difference lies solely in the method of extraction.
+Sea salt, on the other hand, is produced by the evaporation of seawater in shallow basins.
+The main difference lies in the method of extraction.

 Sea Salt Does Not Contain More Iodine Than Table Salt

-By nature, sea salt doesn’t contain much iodine.
-The consumer advocate recommends looking for the label “iodized table salt,” as only then is iodine truly present–regardless of whether it’s sea or rock salt.
-In that case, the salt has been enriched with iodine.
+Moreover, sea salt naturally contains little iodine.
+When shopping, look for the label “iodized table salt,” which can be found on both sea and rock salt.
+In this case, the salt has been enriched with iodine.

 More on the topic

-Iodine supply in Germany is declining: 32 percent of adults and 44 percent of children and adolescents are at increased risk of under-supply.1 For this reason, consumer advocates generally recommend using iodized salt when seasoning.
-Even those who eat a balanced diet can only cover up to half of the daily recommended iodine intake.
-The Consumer Center’s tip: Those who like to use sea salt can now find varieties enriched with iodine-rich algae in well-stocked stores.
+Iodine supply in Germany is declining: 32 percent of adults and 44 percent of children and adolescents are at increased risk of deficiency.2 Therefore, iodized salt should generally be used when salting.
+Even with a balanced diet, without iodized salt, only about half of the daily recommended iodine intake can often be achieved.

 This article is a machine translation of the original German version of FITBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@fitbook.de.